Peter Krešimir IV: Territorial policy

 It was during his rule that, for the first time, the high-ranking office of ban started to branch, as multiple bans were first mentioned in 1067.
-It is known that, apart from the ban of Croatia, the banate of Slavonia existed during this period, which was at this time likely held by Krešimir's successor Demetrius Zvonimir.
+Older generation of historians like Ferdo Šišić and Miho Barada assumed, apart from the ban of Croatia, that the banate of Slavonia existed during this period, and that was held by Krešimir's successor Demetrius Zvonimir.
+However, other historians like Nada Klaić and Neven Budak reject or doubt such a thesis because there is lack of historical evidence.

 The city of Šibenik is for the first time mentioned during his rule in 1066, which was his seat for some time and is for these reasons referred to as "Krešimir's city" in modern times.
 In 1069, he gave the island of Maun, near Nin, to the monastery of St. Krševan in Zadar, in thanks for the "expansion of the kingdom on land and on sea, by the grace of the omnipotent God" (quia Deus omnipotens terra marique nostrum prolungavit regnum).
 In his surviving document, Krešimir nevertheless did not fail to point out that it was "our own island that lies on our Dalmatian sea" (nostram propriam insulam in nostro Dalmatico mari sitam, que vocatur Mauni).

-Around 1070, Krešimir was rumored to have murdered his brother Gojslav, who had served as the ban of Croatia until 1070.
-Eventually, when the rumors reached abroad, Pope Alexander II sent one of his legates to inquire about the death of Gojslav.
+Around 1070, Krešimir was rumored to have previously murdered his brother Gojslav (some historians identify with Gojčo, Ban of Croatia who served until 1069).
+Eventually, when the rumors reached abroad, Pope Alexander II sent one of his legates, Mainardius, to inquire about the death of Gojslav.
 Only after the monarch and 12 Croatian župans had taken an oath that he did not kill his brother, the Pope symbolically restored the royal power to Krešimir.
-Krešimir in turn made Dmitar Zvonimir the new Ban of Croatia, and subsequently elevated him as his principal adviser with the title Duke of Croatia.
+According to Neven Budak, these events happened at the very beginning of Krešimir's reign because was titled only as princeps and it happened before Mainardius calling of Church sabor in 1060.
+Krešimir in turn made Demetrius Zvonimir the new Ban of Croatia, and subsequently elevated him as his principal adviser with the title Duke of Croatia.

 Relations with Byzantium and the Normans

-In 1069, he had the Byzantine Empire recognize him as supreme ruler of the parts of Dalmatia Byzantium had controlled since the Croatian dynastic struggle of 997.
-At the time, the empire was at war both with the Seljuk Turks in Asia and the Normans in southern Italy, so Krešimir took the opportunity and, avoiding an imperial nomination as proconsul or eparch, consolidated his holdings as the regnum Dalmatiae et Chroatia.
+In 1069, he had the Byzantine Empire recognize him as supreme ruler of the Theme of Dalmatia, which Byzantium had controlled since the Croatian dynastic struggle of 997.
+At the time, the Byzantine empire was at war both with the Seljuk Turks in Asia and the Normans in southern Italy, so Krešimir took the opportunity and, avoiding an imperial nomination as proconsul or eparch, consolidated his holdings as the regnum Dalmatiae et Chroatia.
 This was not a formal title, but it designated a unified political-administrative territory, which had been the chief desire of the Croatian kings.